marufhaq9/Pedestrian-detection/README.md

 # Pedestrian-detection
-pedestrian detection using HOG algorithm with python All Credit Goes to the original creator https://github.com/BUPTLdy/human-detector
+pedestrian detection using HOG algorithm with python.
+All Credit Goes to the original creator https://github.com/BUPTLdy/human-detector